Benjamin-Russell/Spoose-Invooders/README.md

 # Spoose Invooders
 A Space Invaders-alike by Benjamin Russell and Stevie Ulfelder.
-Written in C++ using SDL 1.2 & the Boost library for game-state loading.
+Written in C++ using Visual Studio 2013, SDL 1.2, & the Boost library for game-state loading.

 His website:
 coldco.de